ev-wilkinson/RAEMOND/README.md

 3. Accept connection on Raspberry Pi.

-To get MAC address of Raspberry Pi bluetooth:
+To get MAC address of Raspberry Pi bluetooth (update MAC address in settings.py):

 ```bash
 hciconfig
 ```

-(update MAC address in main.py)

 To configure PWM channels: